 Don't be hypnotized by colorful Web graphics and videos in dental waiting rooms, using the most beautiful artists' renderings of colorful, even layers of tissue, bone and nerves, depicting the bad teeth flying out and dental implants "floating gracefully up and over and into the gums," are carefully crafted to make the public believe that dental implants can be done quickly, effectively and safely by any dentist.
 Clearly, false and misleading advertising.
 Why it's not subject to Fair Claims Practices Act continues to blow my mind.

 Truth be told, the symptoms only get worse: the drooling, the spitting, the lisping, the tongue and cheek and lip biting and lack of muscle control while eating (I basically have to eat with my face stuck in a bowl - like an animal - I think there's food stuck to that side of my face, and nothing's there, or I have food stuck to my face and can't feel it), above and beyond the constant feelings alternating between numbness and electrical charges - all horrible and permanent symptoms.

-My experience is not unique.
-The 98% success rate cited by the implant industry sounds impressive, but that 2% failure comprises over 60,000 patients, all unfairly influenced by questionable marketing tactics, ambiguous competency standards, and subjective qualifications.
+My experience is not unique or even rare.
+The 98% success rate* cited by the implant industry sounds impressive, but that 2% failure comprises over 60,000 patients, all unfairly influenced by questionable marketing tactics, ambiguous competency standards, and subjective qualifications.
 Patients who experience pain, numbness, feelings of electric shock just under the skin, etc. (the collective term for which is "paraesthesia"), following implant procedures are immediately and continually told, as I was, that "it will go away - you'll be fine."
 And isn't is amazing that how, when pressed, they each had "one" patient with the same problem - "but it went away."
 Right.
 On one hand we're told, "this almost never happens," but then after the fact there are these supposed "professionals" who have performed "hundreds" of corrective procedures for anomalies involving dental implants.
 If complications are so rare, where did they get all this corrective experience?
-If injuries such as mine are so remote, why do they require the patients to sign a multi-page waiver prior to the procedures?
+If mishaps and injuries are so unlikely, why do they require the patients to sign a multi-page waiver prior to the procedures?